marieblasi/wro2024-robotek/README.md

+Welcome 🤩 !
-Welcome!
-We are Team Révine representing our country...
-Perú! 🇵🇪🤖
+We are Team Révine, proudly representing our country Perú 🇵🇪 🤖 !
 ====

 ![robotek](https://github.com/user-attachments/assets/d41e4236-aab7-4a30-a2f4-86d483993c72)